 We’ll start in Death Valley National Park, visit the Ancient Bristlecone Pine Forest, enjoy fall colors midweek without the weekend crowds.
 With early sunsets we’ll also shoot at night, including Mono Lake and probably Yosemite’s Tioga Pass!
 October 8 – 12 a la carte: $1195

 Oct 13 – Bodie Sunset/ Milky Way Night Photography $395

 Sunset 6:18, full darkness 7:47 pm, Milky Way best to 9:35 pm.

 In October we’ll have hours of dark sky shooting each night for a combination of Milky Way, light painting and star trails shots!
 For this workshop we will be shooting in both Mono County and Inyo County, some of the most productive areas for photography in the state, with exotic limestone formations lining an alkaline, saltwater lake, sunrise alpenglow on adjacent 13,000 foot peaks, many volcanic features and an adjacent volcanic caldera second only to Yellowstone in size.
 We’ll hit the best spots that I’ve scouted for current fall colors, and shooting midweek to avoid the crowds.

 Temperatures can get chilly late at night in the fall, but we’re moving a lot and with warm layers of clothing we tend not to have any problem enjoying the town like we have during four workshop sessions in October 2012 and 2013.

-Our first two customers who enrolled wanted a “grand tour” including Death Valley, so I’ve added that to the front of the Eastern Sierra workshop, and opened up enrollment for everyone:
+Our first three customers who enrolled wanted a “grand tour” including Death Valley, so I’ve added that to the front of the Eastern Sierra workshop, and opened up enrollment for everyone: